Purling/Penpal-App/Report.md

 \<search\> ::= \<content\> | (\<exp\>)​

 *[How do you design the grammar?
 What are the advantages of your designs?]*
+ This grammar is designed based on the lab task we learnt.
+In this grammar, it could divide the tokenizer with "and" ,"or" and anlyse it.
 *If there are several grammars, list them all under this section and what they relate to.*

 **Tokenizer and Parsers**

 *[Where do you use tokenisers and parsers?
 How are they built?
 What are the advantages of the designs?]*
+The tokenisers and the parsers are used in the SearchActivity.
+The tokenisers will define the sentences word by word into tokens.
+Then, the parser will choose the valid content from tokens which are topics and languages.
+By using parser, it could also define the content should be contained or not.
 **Surprise Feature**
 Code Smells
 Potential: